ManishDevops/Chef-Starter-Guide/README.md

     3. Chef Node

-I will be installing chef server in RHEL 6 machine.
+I will be installing chef server on RHEL 6 machine.
 Workstation and nodes will be installed on windows machines.